 Given that the virus has posed a risk far higher to seniors, social distancing has made them far more susceptible to loneliness, isolation and barred communication.
 For seniors, video chat may not be a concept they are familiar with to communicate with their peers.
 However, thanks to modern-day applications, the benefits of video chat have never been greater or more accessible.

-Here, we’ve listed three of the top benefits of video chatting for seniors.
+Top three benefits of video chatting for seniors

 Since physical distancing has prevented seniors from having in-person visits with their loved ones, video chatting offers the next best alternative for allowing seniors to see, hear and converse with family members, friends and contacts.

 Even without accounting for circumstances caused by COVID-19, video chatting offers seniors the opportunity to communicate with their loved ones if they are unable to leave their home.
 Seniors no longer have to worry about not getting to see what a friend or relative looks like if there is a disability, physical limitation or other reason that prevents them from arranging an in-person visit.

 The opportunity is even available to communicate with friends, relatives or children who might live out of town or even out of country.
 This means virtual visits with loved ones across the globe can still be had, so long as both parties have an Internet connection and a compatible device.

 For those wondering about the best video chat for family, seniors can communicate with a group of contacts thanks to applications that allow for multiple parties to join the same conference call (such as Zoom and Hangouts Meet by Google).